bookia20/devday18/README.md

 ## Transform CSV into Parquet, Combine the tables and Optimize the Queries

 Create an ETL job to transform this data into a query-optimized form.
-You convert the data into a column format, changing the storage type to Parquet, and writing the data to a bucket in your account.
+You convert the data into a columnar format, changing the storage type to Parquet, and writing the data to a bucket in your account.
 You are also combining the Green and Yellow data sets.

 1. Open the [AWS Management console for Amazon Glue](https://ap-southeast-2.console.aws.amazon.com/glue/home?region=ap-southeast-2).